kyphan38/web/assets/docs/technical/os - ongoing/1-processes/4-process-execution-mechanism.md

 - Save context (PC, registers, kernel stack pointer) of A on kernel stack
 - Switch SP to kernel stack of B
-- Restore context from B’s kernel stack
+- Restore context from B's kernel stack
-  - Who has saved registers on B’s kernel stack?
+  - Who has saved registers on B's kernel stack?
     - OS did, when it switched out B in the past
 - Now, CPU is running B in kernel mode, return-from-trap to switch to user mode of B